HEMLab/.github/profile/README.md

 The high-performance numerical methods and models are adapted and applied to simulate other types of natural hazards, including dam-break floods, tsunamis, storm surges, flow-like landslides and debris flows.

 # HiPIMS Tree
+The ‘HiPIMS Tree’ illustrates the brief development history of HiPIMS and the integrated modelling components.
 ![HiPIMS development tree](./profile/img/tree.png)

 ## References